 The sin of whiteness stems from the fact that whites have privilege and power.
 CRT identifies those in power as oppressors (by virtue of their power) and seeks to wrest that power, authority and control from them.
 It also seeks to silence the voice of the powerful (whites) and to exult the voice of the oppressed (people of color).

-In the moral economy of CRT, people of color are not and cannot be racist, because racism stems only from a position of power.
+In the moral economy of CRT, people of color are not and cannot be racist, because racism only comes from a position of power.
 White people are racist simply because of who they are – white – even if they don’t feel or act with racial animus.
-People are not racist by definition because they lack the power to he racist.
+People of color are not racist by definition because they lack the power to be racist.

-Salvation for white people is comprised of getting educated about people of color, publicly repenting of whiteness, speaking out against whiteness and working to dismantle those systems that benefit whiteness to the detriment of people of color (which includes all current systems).
+Salvation for white people is comprised of getting educated about people of color, publicly repenting of whiteness, speaking out against whiteness and working to dismantle those systems that benefit whiteness to the detriment of people of color.
+This includes all current systems.

 Fighting against systemic racism is the hallmark of critical race theory.
 The individual doesn’t matter in CRT, only groups and systems, and your membership or involvement in those groups and systems.
 Thus, white individuals never escape their whiteness; they must always be repenting and must always be working to achieve their “salvation”.